ericdybal/mail-service/README.md

 ### Custom email provider

 The following example shows how to implement a custom email provider.
-To register a custom email provider with the service, refer to the **emailProvider.js**.
+To register a custom email provider with the service, refer to **emailProvider.js**.

 ```
 let providerConfig